 Secure Onboard Communication (SecOC)

-In the previous chapter a few different checksum algorithms were discussed.
+In the chapter on CAN a few different checksum algorithms were discussed.
 Most of these checksum algorithms are meant to detect accidental changes to the message.
 Some of them try to include some secrets in their computation to make it harder to forge a message.
 However, this is mostly security by obscurity, as the algorithm can be reverse engineered by obtaining the firmware.

-AUTOSAR introduced SecOC in the 4.2.1 release series.
+AUTOSAR introduced SecOC in the 4.2.1 release series [1].
 The goal of this standard is to provide a cryptographically secure way to verify the integrity of a message, while keeping the overhead low to retain some amount of usable space in a standard 8-byte CAN message.

-A similar standard was introduced by JASPAR under ST-CSP-6 Requirements Specification for Message Authentication.
+A similar standard was introduced by JASPAR under ST-CSP-6 Requirements Specification for Message Authentication [2].

 Freshness Value